This study has been completed.

 Mathematica Policy Research

-Title II, Part A, the Improving Teacher State Formula Grants program, is the primary federal funding under the Elementary and Secondary Education Act to support a high quality teacher in every classroom.
-The program, funded at $2.9 billion in FY 2008, targets high poverty districts and funds a broad array of allowable activities such as support for certification, teacher mentoring and induction, intensive professional development, recruitment, retention, and merit-based teacher and principal pay strategies as well as class size reduction.
-This evaluation studies induction programs and thus provides an important source of information for this program.
+Title II, Part A, the Improving Teacher State Formula Grants program, is the primary federal funding under the Elementary and Secondary Education Act to support a high-quality teacher in every classroom.
+The program, funded at $2.9 billion in Fiscal Year 2010, targets high-poverty districts and funds a broad array of allowable activities such as support for certification including alternative certification, teacher mentoring and induction, intensive professional development, recruitment, retention, and merit-based teacher and principal pay strategies as well as class size reduction.
+This study focused on evaluating teacher induction programs and thus provides an important source of information for the Title II program.

 An estimated 14 percent of teachers leave teaching after one year, 33 percent after three years, and nearly 50 percent after just five years.
 Even those teachers who persist can find themselves struggling if they are not adequately supported early in their careers.
 One policy response to the problems of turnover and inadequate support among beginning teachers is to support them with a comprehensive induction program.
 Such programs include weekly mentoring from a full-time mentor (who provides services such as observations of the beginning teacher with feedback) and opportunities for the beginning teacher to observe veteran teachers teaching.
-Little rigorous research on the effectiveness of comprehensive induction programs exists.
-The study addresses the following research questions:
+This evaluation aimed to fill the knowledge gap on the effectiveness of comprehensive induction programs, for which little rigorous evidence exists.